 This article will see different methods to learn the Arabic alphabet online or on a smartphone easily.

-How to learn the letters of the Arabic alphabet and their variants
+How to learn Arabic alphabet and their variants

 As we know, the Arabic alphabet is different from the modern Latin alphabet.
 There are 28 Arabic letters, with some variations, unlike the 26 letters of the modern Latin alphabet, which have almost no variations.
 Also, when it comes to Arabic, you should know that an Arabic letter is written in the form of calligraphy.
 Writing in Arabic is, therefore, quite an art!